HarutyunAg/table-pyqt6/README.md

 # blackbox-pyqt6-table

-Are you building a PyQT6 App and looking for an editable blackbox-ready2use editable table?
+Are you building a PyQT6 App and looking for a blackbox-ready2use editable table?

 *(づ◡﹏◡)づ Congrats!*
 You have found this repo.

-This is a PyQt6 App featuring a fully editable table widget with essential functionalities right out of the box.
+This is a PyQt6 fully editable table widget with essential functionalities right out of the box.

 ## project tree